cgplab/Rockermeth/README.md

 # ROCkerMeth

 Personal dev branch.
-ROCkerMeth is tool for discovering Differentially Methylated Regions
+ROCkerMeth is a tool for discovering Differentially Methylated Regions

 ## Installation